ltpitt/python-jupyter-image-classification/README.md

 We'll preprocess the images, then train a convolutional neural network on all the samples.
 The images need to be normalized and the labels need to be one-hot encoded.
 We'll build a convolutional, max pooling, dropout, and fully connected layers.
-At the end, we'll get to see your neural network's predictions on the sample images.
+At the end, we'll get to see the neural network's predictions on the sample images.

 ## Get the Data
 Run the following cell to download the [CIFAR-10 dataset for python](https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz).